 - 4.3.3 Pipettes are to be cleaned thoroughly with bleach/bleach substitute solution as part of the monthly QC procedure and anytime the barrel comes in contact with DNA or any biological fluid. - 4.3.4 All centrifuges are to be wiped down (interior and exterior) with bleach/bleach substitute solution as part of the monthly QC procedure and in the event of a spill. - 4.3.5 The exterior surfaces of the BSD600-Duet Puncher are to be wiped down with a damp cloth as part of the weekly QC.
 In addition, the chute and punch mechanism are to be cleaned by removing and separating the inner and outer chutes.
 The inner chute is to be cleaned with ethanol, followed by compressed air blown through both chutes, the hole in the underside of the manifold, and between the punch guide and die.
 Do not use ethanol on the outer chute or around any electrical components. - 4.3.6 The thermal cyclers, to include the heating block and exterior surfaces, are to be wiped down with ethanol or bleach/bleach substitute solution as part of the monthly QC procedure.
-Individual wells should be cleaned as needed. - 4.3.7 All work surfaces in the amplification/post-amp rooms are to be cleaned with 10% bleach or bleach substitute before and after analysis and as part of the monthly QC procedure.
-Clean white paper and/or a Wypall is to be placed on the bench top prior to use.
-Additionally, as part of the monthly QC procedure, the following are to be conducted: the exterior surfaces of the genetic analyzers and real-time instruments wiped down with ethanol or bleach/bleach substitute solution, top and handles of the refrigerator/freezers and surface underneath each genetic analyzer wiped down/dusted, and floor mopped.
+Individual wells should be cleaned as needed. - 4.3.7 As part of the monthly QC procedure, the following are to be conducted: the exterior surfaces of the genetic analyzers and real-time instruments wiped down with ethanol or bleach/bleach substitute solution, top and handles of the refrigerator/freezers and surface underneath each genetic analyzer wiped down/dusted, and floor mopped.